 Additionally, the Company has provided a loan in the amount of \$2.2 million to an entity ("Soberlink Healthcare, LLC") owned by the former shareholders of Soberlink which is included in Other Non-Current Assets in the accompanying Consolidated Balance Sheet.
-The loan matures on May 19, 2019 and bears interest at 10.00%.
+The loan matures on May 19, 2019 and bears interest annually at 10.00%.
 Proceeds from the loan were used by the seller to fund certain research and development activities of another entity owned by the former shareholders ("DevCo, LLC").
 The Company has also entered into a license and development agreement with DevCo, LLC whereby the Company will pay an annual fee of \$1.3 million in exchange for a lifetime, royalty free right to use any improvements to the existing technology resident in the product that Soberlink sells.
 The Company has determined that it has an implicit variable interest in DevCo, LLC and that DevCo, LLC is a variable interest entity.
-However, the Company has determined that it is not the primary beneficiary of DevCo, LLC since it does not have the power to direct the activities of DevCo, LLC.
-Therefore, the Company does not consolidate this entity.
-The Company also has determined that Soberlink Healthcare, LLC. is a variable interest entity but the Company is not the primary beneficiary as it does not have the power to direct the activities of Soberlink Healthcare, LLC that most significantly impact its performance.
+However, the Company has determined that it is not the primary beneficiary of DevCo, LLC since it does not have the power to direct the activities of DevCo, LLC that most significantly impact DevCo, LLC's economic performance.
+Nor does the Company have the obligation to absorb the losses of DevCo, LLC.
+Therefore, the Company beneficiary as it does not have the power to direct the activities of Soberlink Healthcare, LLC that most significantly impact its performance.
 Nor does the Company have the obligation to absorb the losses of Soberlink Healthcare, LLC.
 Therefore, the Company also does not consolidate this entity.